 A survey of numerical methods for solving elementary mathematical problems.
-The course includes finding roots of equations, numerical integration and differentiation, interpolation and extrapolation, spline functions, and solving simultaneous equations.
+The course includes finding roots of equations, numerical integration and differentiation, interpolation and extrapolation, spline functions, and solving simulataneous equations.

 Prerequisite(s): CSCI 208 and MATH 201.
+Notes: Available on sufficient demand.